A Penalty Method for Rank Minimization Problems in Symmetric Matrices: Semidefinite Cone Complementarity Formulation for Rank Minimization Problems

 \section{Semidefinite Cone Complementarity Formulation for Rank Minimization Problems}

 A mathematical program with semidefinite cone complementarity constraints (SDCMPCC) is a special case of a mathematical program with complementarity constraints (MPCC).
 In SDCMPCC problems the constraints include complementarity between matrices rather than vectors.
-When the complementarity between matrices is replaced by the complementarity between vectors, the problem turns into a standard MPCC.
 The general SDCMPCC program takes the following form:

 where $f:\real^q \rightarrow \real$, $h:\real^q\rightarrow\real^p$, $g:\real^q \rightarrow \real^m$, $G:\real^q\rightarrow\mathbb{S}^n$ and $H:\real^q \rightarrow \mathbb{S}^n$.
 The requirement $G(x)\,\perp\,H(x)$ for $G(x), H(x) \in \mathbb{S}^n_+$ is that the Frobenius inner product of $G(x)$ and $H(x)$ is equal to 0, where the Frobenius inner product of two matrices $A\in\mathbb{R}^{m\times n}$ and $B\in\mathbb{R}^{m\times n}$ is defined as